Monument organised by Bordeaux Tourism & Congress

 A visit for everyone and a climb full of surprises, rewarded by a contemplative view of the city and river.

-Hours & prices
+Opening hours & prices

 April to October